woai3c/self-learning-english/docs/qa/fe/security.md

 ## How do you view front-end security?
 Can you share some of the security best practices you have implemented or consider important?

+You know, front-end pages are actually quite vulnerable to attacks - things like XSS and CSRF attacks can be pretty common.
+But there are several strategies we can use to handle these security issues.

-Front-end pages are quite vulnerable and can be easily attacked, such as XSS and CSRF attacks.
-We can solve these problems with some strategies.
-For example, deploying the website on HTTPS can prevent man-in-the-middle attacks.
-Also, we should not directly use user input in front-end code.
-Instead, we should filter and escape user input to prevent XSS attacks.
-Adding tokens to sensitive operations can prevent CSRF attacks.
-Using CSP can limit the resources a website loads, which can also prevent XSS attacks.
+For example, deploying websites on HTTPS can prevent man-in-the-middle attacks.
+Also, we should never directly use user input in our front-end code - instead, we need to filter and escape that input to prevent XSS attacks.

+Another important practice is adding tokens to sensitive operations to prevent CSRF attacks.
+And using CSP (Content Security Policy) can help limit what resources a website can load, which is another way to prevent XSS attacks.

 <details>
 <summary>查看中文</summary>